jlcanela/s3transform/README.md

 COMMANDS

-  - setup <dynamodbTable>                                     Creates the dynamodb table if it does not exist
+  - setup                                     Creates the default dynamodb table `s3transfer` if not exist
-  - sample <dynamodbTable> <bucket> <integer>                 Generates sample data into the bucket
+  - sample <bucket> <integer>                 Generates sample data into the bucket
-  - scan <bucket> <dynamodbTable>                             Scan S3 Folder and store results in dynamodb table
+  - scan <bucket>                             Scan S3 Folder and store results in dynamodb table
-  - report <dynamodbTable> <output>                           Report transformation and exports results to S3 output
+  - report                                    Report transformation statistics on the console
-  - transform [(-i, --incremental)] <dynamodbTable> <output>  Transform files and copy them to S3 output bucket
+  - transform [(-i, --incremental)] <output>  Transform files and copy them to S3 output bucket
   - reset-state                               Reset copy state to false for all documents
 ```

 # Local test with localstack